p0lunin/teloc/README.md

 1. Create a `ServiceProvider` object.
 2. Add your services and dependencies using `ServiceProvider::add_*` methods.
 3. Create `Scope` if need.
+4. Get service from container using.
-4. Put your requests into service.
+5. Put your requests into service.

 Example:
 ```rust